ghik/kubernetes-the-harder-way/README.md

 # Kubernetes the Harder Way

-A guide to setting up a production-like Kubernetes cluster on a local machine (a Mac, to be specific).
+A guide to setting up a production-like Kubernetes cluster on a local machine.

 [**THE GUIDE**](docs/00_Introduction.md)